 What differs your product from other design system?

-Frames is built into system through tons of changes due to constant Sketch updates and a product design experience, now any one who masters it will be granted with an ability to generate and scale design systems for a mid/large client really fast.
+Frames is built into a system through tons of changes due to constant Sketch updates and a product design experience, now anyone who masters it will be granted with an ability to generate and scale design systems for a mid/large client really fast.

 I haven’t tried any other system on the market, but I believe the world is a big place and there are pretty many designers just like me. 😁